lingwhatics/lingwhatics.github.io/now.md

 ## What am I doing?

-- Way back in April, we went to California for a week to visit Disneyland, meet up with abuelitos and go to Los Angeles.
-- Again this summer, we went out biking nearly every weekend.
+- I have been reading more, which is nice for the new ideas and the enjoyment.
-- I'm managing the technical advisor team for a large project, which is interesting and challenging.
+- I continue to manage the technical advisor team for a major project, which is interesting and challenging.

 ## What's Next?

-- About to have a busy October of people visiting and over to Newfoundland for a friend's wedding.
-- A few random weeks off in December/January.
+- A vacation in March.
+- Getting excited about the 40th Tour de l'Île de Montréal at the start of June.

 Idea for this came from [Peter](https://ruk.ca/content/what-am-i-doing-now "What am I doing /now").